-Australia's Simon Poidevin gains a slot in the greatest blindsides to ever play
+Australia's Simon Poidevin gains a slot in the greatest blindsides to play the game

 Major teams: Randwick, NSW Waratahs

 Simon Poidevin isn’t the first name to spring to mind when recalling the Wallaby sides of the Eighties, but the ‘boy from the bush’ was the back-row glue that all great teams covet.

 The flanker from the NSW country town of Goulburn was almost freakishly fit.
 His ability to get on the inside shoulders of Mark Ella and Michael Lynagh on the 1984 Australia tour brought him a try at Twickenham – one of six during his 11-year international career.